amitpandey1986/lld-fundamentals/oop/notes/05-solid-02.md

 A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
 In other words, we should not create fat interfaces.
 A fat interface is an interface that has too many methods.
 If we have a fat interface, we will have to implement all the methods in the interface even if we don’t use them.
 This is known as the interface segregation principle.

 Let us take the example of our `Bird` class.
-To not tie the behaviour to the class hierarchy, we created an interface `Flyable` and implemented it in the `Eagle` and `Parrot` classes.
+Do not tie the behaviour to the class hierarchy, we created an interface `Flyable` and implemented it in the `Eagle` and `Parrot` classes.

 ```java
 public interface Flyable {